 Some other holiday touches you can enjoy at Universal Orlando include:

 Christmas-y decorations: At Islands of Adventure, Seuss Landing is the most done-up for the holidays, with decorated Christmas trees, wreaths, and more.
 You find more widespread decorations at Universal Studios, including the giant Christmas tree on the square in the New York part of the park.

 Fun performances: You can catch a holiday Blues Brothers show on Delancey Street in Universal Studios, and go to a Grinch-themed character breakfast (complete with green eggs and ham) at Seuss Landing at Islands of Adventure.
-This year Mannheim Steamroller is also putting on free concerts at Universal Studios on December 3, 4, 10, 11, 17, and 18 at 7 p.m.
+This year there will also be special holiday performances in both Harry Potter parks throughout the day, too.

 Special souvenirs: At the entrance of Islands of Adventure (the Port of Entry), there's a shop selling Universal ornaments and other Christmas decorations.
 You can usually get your ornaments personalized for an extra-special souvenir.

 Where to stay at Universal Orlando around the holidays